kyamagu/matlab-sqlite3-driver/README.markdown

     db_id = sqlite3.open(filename)

 The open operation takes a file name of the database and returns newly created connection id.
-This id can be used for this connection until closed.
+This id can be used for operations until closed.

 Example:

     >> db_id = sqlite3.open('/path/to/test.db');

 __close__